pufengdu/IO8EMMOK/README.md

 Without the IO8EMMOK, MS-DOS 8.00 will hang when loading EMM386.EXE.
 Now, reboot your system.
 The system will not hang again.
 Enjoy.

+# Compile
+Use MASM 6.15 to compile the source code.